ar10000/portfolio_site/WEBSITE_TEXT_REVIEW.md

 This document contains all user-facing text from the website, organized by page and section.
 Use this for expert review and refinement.

 **Last Updated:** Current as of latest website rewrite with calm, technical, minimal tone.
 Updated with new pricing structure (Free Fit Check, Starter Build, Hourly Development, Complete System).
-Project detail pages refactored to consistent structure (Hero Summary, Role & Duration, Client Problem, Solution Overview, Key Features, Tech Stack with Architecture, Technical Implementation/What It Does/Technical Foundations, Lessons Learned, CTA).
+Project detail pages standardized to consistent structure (Hero Summary, Role & Duration, Client Problem, Solution Overview, Key Features, Tech Stack with Architecture, Technical Implementation section for all projects, Expected Impact section for AutoLeadCloser, Lessons Learned, CTA).
 Engineering Notes section removed.
 Tech Stack consolidated into horizontal cards with architecture descriptions.
+All projects now use standardized "Technical Implementation" section.
+AutoLeadCloser includes "Expected Impact (Modeled Benchmarks)" with 5 metric cards.
 All project descriptions updated to honest, accurate representations without inflated metrics.

 ---